-No, ‘Billions’ is not a true story but has been inspired by some of the real-life events.
+No, ‘Billions’ is not a true story, but some real-life events have inspired it.
 To be clear, the characters of Bobby and Chuck are almost entirely made-up, and so is the plot.
-However, the series’ writers have taken inspiration from various actual cases and events from Wall Street.
+However, the writers of the series have taken inspiration from various actual cases and events on Wall Street.
 Insider trading is a reality.
 Super-rich hedge fund managers earning billions of dollars through unfair and illegal means is also a reality.
 Fortunately, attorneys like Rhoades going after such people is also a reality.

 Preet Bharara vs. Steven A. Cohen